Ai0796/BDSP-Repacker/README.md

 ## Use
 - Run unpack.exe once
 - throw the file you want to unpack in the AssetFolder it created
-- run unpack.exe again, edit the json in fileName_Export
+- run unpack.exe again, edit the json in {fileName}_Export
 - then just run repack.exe

 new merged file will be in EditedAssets